 Doing what I did, running to the store and picking up that coconut because I wanted it is the worst way to shop.
 It’s basically giving the store a “vote” that the price is a good one.
 It’s like buying a stock just because you want it, not strategically buying it at a low.
 When you shop carefully, buying items on sale, you can easily lower your grocery bill by close to half.

-Baking goods are one of the best items to buy before just about any holiday, especially Easter, Thanksgiving, Christmas and Valentine’s day.
+Baking goods are one of the best items to buy before just about any holiday, especially Easter, the Winter Holidays, with a few minor sales around Valentine’s day.
 Stock up when they’re on sale and use the glut of coupons available at that time.
 Even if you’re normally not a big coupon shopper, holidays have so many coupons that it’s practically a no-brainer to use them, and you’ll lower your overall bill even more.

 The original recipe called for using chopped chocolate but I just used chocolate chips and gave them a rough chop just to make sure there were pieces and slivers like you have with chopped chocolate.Print